First Shared Task on Multilingual Easy-to-Read Translation

 Examples of relevant external datasets:

-• Test: complex excerpts only (systems generate simplified outputs)
+• Input: complex excerpts only

 Evaluation